dwinter/rentrez_ms/winter.md

 ## 0.276 0.223 0.258 0.244
 ```

-The example given above provides a relatively simple example of how functions
+The worflow given above provides a relatively simple example of how functions
 provided by \\pkg{rentrez} can be used to identify, retrieve and analyse data
 from the NCBI's databases.
 The package includes an extensive vignette which
 documents each of the EUtils endpoints and demonstrates a number of detailed